DNA Nanotechnology: Enabling technologies and applications

 During our work on RCA, we discovered that the RCA efficiency is a function of the template length and shows the same periodicity as B-DNA.
 Coarse grained molecular dynamics simulations (collaboration with Prof. Jon Doye, Oxford) imply that this bias comes from a varying fraying probability of the last two downstream base pairs.
 We conclude that an increased strain-promoted fraying probability can increase the polymerization rate compared to a relaxed template.
 Knowledge of this effect is not only important to make our oligonucleotide amplification method more robust, but also needs to be taken into account for various diagnostic and gene sequencing methods relying on RCA.

-Outlook: We are currently continuing to improve the oligonucleotide amplification method and applying it for new applications in synthetic biology and structural DNA nanotechnology.
+Outlook: We are currently continuing to improve the oligonucleotide amplification method and applying it for new applications in synthetic biology including de novo gene synthesis and structural DNA nanotechnology.
 Furthermore, we will develop means to circumvent it or counterbalance the length-dependent amplification bias.